 Couscous on a plate – Couscous on a plate with meat like beef or chicken is a popular option as well.

 Moroccan Soup – We tried their traditional soup and some places it was okay, and some great.
 You can skip this if you like.

 Bread – The bread in Morocco is prepared in the traditional way in a community oven.
 We tried and did eat it at the starting of our trip, but they are kept/carried in most “not so clean” areas, so we gave it a pass.

 Cactus fruit – This is like one of the unique things to eat.
 Try it in a proper restaurant, not from medina vendors.

 Moroccan Mint Tea – You have to try this – the smell and taste of mint is delicious.
-They are offered in traditional kettle and served in glass.
+They are offered in a traditional kettle and served in a glass.
 Costs 15 – 20 dirhams

 Water – Always bottled and filtered water only.
 Don’t drink from the fountains.
 Carry a bottle with an inbuilt filter if you prefer.
 Buy a water bottle with filter here

 We have listed most of the popular activities and cities to visit in Morocco.
 But we have a few more on our list.